Universal Quantum Computer Simulation of 50 Qubits on Europe`s First Exascale Supercomputer Harnessing Its Heterogeneous CPU-GPU Architecture: Introduction

 \section{Introduction}

-Quantum computing is rapidly advancing, promising breakthroughs in fields such as cryptography, materials science, quantum chemistry, and artificial intelligence~\cite{gill2020quantum}.
-However, due to the hardware limitations of contemporary quantum information processors, researchers rely heavily on simulators running on classical computers to bridge the gap between classical and quantum computing.
-In general, simulating quantum systems is a challenging task due to the exponential growth of computational requirements as the number of qubits increases~\cite{Nielsen2010}.
+Quantum computing promises transformative advances in cryptography, materials science, quantum chemistry, and artificial intelligence~\cite{gill2020quantum}.
+However, current quantum hardware remains limited by noise, gate infidelity, and restricted circuit depth, making large-scale, reliable execution infeasible.
+As a result, simulation of quantum circuits on digital computers remains essential for algorithm development and benchmarking.

-Recent developments in high-performance quantum computer simulators have begun to address these challenges by exploiting advances in massively parallel computing architectures.
-In this context, JUQCS-50, a high-fidelity universal quantum computer simulator, demonstrates near-linear scalability of elapsed time with respect to the number of qubits, representing a significant improvement in the efficiency of large-scale quantum circuit simulations.
+Simulation of quantum circuits on digital computers is computationally demanding, as both memory usage and runtime scale exponentially with the number of qubits~\cite{Nielsen2010}.
+Recent progress in high-performance quantum simulators has begun to mitigate these challenges by exploiting massively parallel architectures.
+JUQCS-50 is a high-fidelity universal quantum computer simulator that demonstrates near-linear scalability in elapsed time with increasing qubit count, enabling simulations at unprecedented scale.

-By leveraging the computational infrastructure of the JUNIQ (J{\"u}lich Unified Infrastructure for Quantum Computing) platform, JUQCS-50 provides a robust environment for exploring quantum algorithms beyond the reach of current quantum hardware.
-This includes the simulation and benchmarking of key algorithms such as the Variational Quantum Eigensolver (VQE) and the Quantum Approximate Optimization Algorithm (QAOA) for systems of up to 50 qubits.
-Such capabilities enable accurate performance studies and algorithmic optimization, supporting the broader development of universal quantum computing methodologies.
+Leveraging the JUNIQ (Jülich Unified Infrastructure for Quantum Computing) platform and the JUPITER supercomputer, JUQCS-50 supports the simulation of quantum circuits with up to 50 qubits for the first time.
+This capability enables accurate benchmarking of algorithms such as the Variational Quantum Eigensolver (VQE) and the Quantum Approximate Optimization Algorithm (QAOA), well beyond the reliable operating regime of current quantum processors.

-In this work, we present a major milestone reached by JUQCS-50: the successful simulation of 50-qubit universal quantum computers for the first time.
-Utilizing the capabilities of the JUPITER supercomputer, the simulator runs efficiently on \num{16384} GH200 superchips, using hybrid memory, adaptive byte encoding for mixed low-precision and FP64 arithmetic, and communication optimization to maximize memory usage and minimize network traffic.
-We show the technological advancements in JUQCS-50 and extensively study the performance on the supercomputer, including weak and strong scaling behaviour.
-By simulating both simple Hadamard gates and a more complex adder circuit, we are able to assess unique system and method features at the same time.